jackfletch/jackfletch.com-frontend/pages/blog/splash-intro.md

 Splash is a hobby project and free to use, modify, and even sell within the bounds of the liberal MIT license.
 You'll find the most recent version of the frontend at https://github.com/jackfletch/splash.

+[^nba-time]:

+  The NBA has 1230 regular season games which, at a low-ball 2 hours per game, is equivalent to 307.5 8-hour days.
+  That's a vacationless six-day workweek year-round without including the playoffs.